 The expansion of the Midland Metro tram system is just one of the many projects that TfWM is delivering to help meet those future needs.
 Working in partnership with bus and train operators, TfWM develops integrated and smart ticketing while providing free fares for the elderly and disabled and half price travel for children.

-We provide Park and Ride facilities and work with operators to provide other improvements, such as Bus Alliance or proposals to devolve more powers over local rail services to us as West Midlands Rail.
+Local rail services are co-managed by us under the new West Midlands Railway franchise.
+We provide rail and Metro Park and Ride facilities and work with bus operators to provide improvements, under the Bus Alliance.
 As owners of Midland Metro we promote and develop Line One and its ongoing extensions.

 Funding is also used to support the Ring and Ride service and provide socially necessary bus services on those routes or at those times that are not commercially viable for the private bus companies.